AFaverooo/Koala/README.md

 ## Known problems
 When runserver and trying to access the webpage, a error message such as 'valueError at /'-'the view lessons.helper.modified_view_function didn't return an HttpResponse object' might come out.
 We think this might be becasue we push settings we made for pythonanywhere to the main is well.
 To solve this problem, please delete database and redo python manage.py migrate, and everything should work as normal
+Altering seeded term information does not update the term information of the seeded lessons.
+But does for any future lessons made.

 ## Deployed version of the application
 The deployed version of the application can be found at http://saths008.pythonanywhere.com/ .

 ## Installation instructions
 To install the software and use it in your local development environment, you must first set up and activate a local development environment.

 To create a superuser for testing purposes, please use the command: